What are Kubernetes deployment tools?

 Key features of GitLab:

-- Pipeline as Code: GitLab CI/CD pipelines are defined using
+- Pipeline configuration as code: CI/CD pipelines are defined using

 Kubernetes tools commonly used for deployments